 While it doesn't take manufacturers' coupons, Costco issues its own coupon book about once a month, says Josh Elledge, founder of SavingsAngel.com.
 "The sale will normally start on a Thursday and run for about two-and-a-half to three weeks."
 That means there is a week or two each month with no coupon deals — so plan your shopping trip accordingly.

 The best part, though, is that you don't have to have the actual book with you to get the deal.
 "Coupons come off at the register automatically," Elledge says.

 "Costco has great everyday prices on bottled water, butter, milk, cheese, bananas, and some other produce," says Elledge, who also adds granola bars and flour to the list.

-And once pumpkin pie season rolls around (ahem, next month!), get thee to Costco.
+And once pumpkin pie season rolls around (October may be months away but it will be here before you know it!), get thee to Costco.
 "You can get a huge pumpkin pie for $5.99," he says.
 "They are about the size of two pies sold in the normal grocery stores and cost less."

 3. Don't be brand loyal.

 More often than not, the store brand is the better deal, however, Elledge notes that doesn't mean you're sacrificing quality.
 "The nice thing about the store brand is that it is usually produced by the name-brand company and then given the name Kirkland Signature or Kirkland Signature plus the brand name."
 Take, for example, the Kirkland Signature Stretch-Tite plastic wrap.